-Reporting IT issues (EPS/IT/digital)
+Reporting IT issues or feedback (EPS/IT/digital)

-Reporting IT issues (EPS/IT/digital)
+Reporting IT issues or feedback (EPS/IT/digital)

-EPS: In addition to the Reporting EPS factsheet, another issue reported has been patients arriving at the pharmacy but their electronic prescription is not there as expected.
+In addition to the Reporting EPS factsheet, another issue reported has been patients arriving at the pharmacy but their electronic prescription is not there as expected.
 The advice on locating a missing EPS prescription mentions the EPS Tracker can assist with resolving the issue.
 Or email@example.com.

 EPS nomination: Patients who wish to complain that they may be having their EPS nomination choices restricted, may complain to NHS England e.g. by writing to NHS England (firstname.lastname@example.org with ‘your prescription: your choice’ in the subject line as per the NHS nomination poster, and if they wish they may also cc the email address of their genuinely chosen pharmacy.
 Read more at Nomination and patient choice.
 Or email@example.com.